abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/nucleo-f446re/index.md

 This is an nsh configuration (see above) with added support for digital analog converter driver.

-Functionality of DAC driver can be tested by calling application "dac" in NuttShell.
+Functionality of DAC driver can be tested by calling application \"dac\" in NuttShell.
 GPIO\_DAC1\_OUT1 pin is set on PA\_4.

 ### gpio

-This is an nsh configuration (see above) with added support for GPIO driver and GPIO test application "gpio".
+This is an nsh configuration (see above) with added support for GPIO driver and GPIO test application \"gpio\".
 Three pins are configured for testing purposes:

     PA_7 - GPIO_INPUT